 Your staff can be your most valuable asset.
 The skills and experience they bring to your business can be critical to its success.
-You might already have enough people working in your business, and they work well in a team doing what needs to be done, but with all changes in a business, you might find you have a skills gap.
+You might already have enough people working in your business, and they work well in a team doing what needs to be done, but with all the changes in your business, you might find you have a skills gap.